 Starter solenoids are essentially relays that take high current loads for starters.
 If your vehicle has a starter solenoid mounted to either the firewall or starter itself, we recommend replacing it with a 12-volt solenoid.
 On early and even later model Fords, the solenoid is located on the firewall and is activated via a ground circuit from the start button, while others require 12 volts to activate.
 You will need to make sure you select the correct solenoid for your vehicle application.
-Chevrolet, GM, Chryslers and some others use a solenoid mounted to the starter.
+Chevrolet, GM, Chryslers, and some others use a solenoid mounted to the starter.
 These are large cylinders with a plunger that activates the starter gear.
+Click to see

-You may have a mechanical foot type starter that is found in early Chevy and Dodge cars and trucks and some others.
+You may have a mechanical foot-type starter that is found in early Chevy and Dodge cars and trucks and some others.
 There is no need to make any changes to this mechanical system, it will work fine on 12 volts.
 Heater and defroster 6-volt motors require a resistor when converting to 12 volts.
 Electric wiper motors will also need resistors.
 Each motor or device will require a different and unique resistance value.
 Be certain you select the correct resistor for the application.
 When installing resistors, it is best to install in a well-ventilated area under the dash and away from anything flammable or otherwise could be touched because the resistors get warm-to-hot and that is perfectly normal.
 When checking a resistor, there needs to be a load applied to it for the resistor to reduce the current.
-After connecting, turn the motor or radio on and then check the output side of the resistor for lower voltage.

-Horns will work on 12 volts because the windings in 6-volt horns are heavy gauge wire and appear to hold up with the short duty cycle.
+After connecting, 12 turn the motor or radio on and then check the output side of the resistor for lower voltage.
+Click to see Horns will work on 12 volts because the windings in 6-volt horns are heavy gauge wire and appear to hold up with the short duty cycle.
 The horn will sound a bit different on 12 volts versus 6.
 There is typically a horn relay installed in the circuit that needs to be changed to 12 volts.
+Tube radios If your vehicle has an existing 6-volt tube radio that you want to use, there are 12-to-6-volt reducers that you can use, or have the radio itself converted to 12 volts.
+If you elect to use a voltage reducer, make sure to use one that designed for radios and that has correct-size resistors and heat sink attached.